 Translating dialects in writing and interpreting regional accents, such as the Scottish accent, can be a challenge, and it’s a challenge many businesses choose to shirk.
 Instead, they opt for a standardised version of the language.
 However, if for example your target audience speaks a certain dialect of Spanish in South America, then speaking to them in standard Spanish may fall upon deaf ears.

 Nelson Mandela famously said “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”
-That’s exactly why businesses need to consider regions as well as languages by using a localised translation service when translating content.
+That’s exactly why businesses need to consider regions as well as languages by using a localised translation service and dialect translator when translating content.

 Accents can be difficult to translate because they are a unique and very local phenomenon.
 For example, in Emily Bronte’s novel, Wuthering Heights, Joseph’s gruff Yorkshire drawl is hard enough for English readers to understand, never mind translate into a foreign language.
 Similarly, Irvine Welsh’s Trainspotting is narrated by someone with a thick Scottish accent.

 However, using the standardised form of the target language in a translation can remove much of the texture of a character, and the story would lose all nuance.
 Trainspotting translated in standardised English would be a completely different book; unrecognisable to the Scottish reader.

 What can businesses learn from this?
 Well, to big businesses changes in accent may seem inconsequential, however to the native speaker, they are anything but.
 A message conveyed to them in their own accent could likely receive a far warmer reception.